mozilla-l10n/localizer-documentation/products/l10n_testing.md

 ### XML parsing errors

 XML parsing errors (aka “the yellow screen of death”) cause Firefox to display a yellow error page.
 This is often due to a broken translated string in that localization of Firefox which causes the Firefox build to break.
-With l20n, these errors will no longer be relevant.
+With Fluent, these errors will no longer be relevant.

 ![XML parsing bug](/assets/images/l10n_testing/xml_parsing.png)